 “I think if you’re asking me (about 3rd Marines) going to the Middle East or another theater that’s active in the global war on terror — very, very real.” – Lieutenant Colonel Norm Cooling, 21 July 2004 (Honolulu Advertiser)

-In mid-July 2004, 3rd Battalion was in the final stages of Exercise Rim of the Pacific when Lieutenant Colonel Norm Cooling received word that the battalion’s planned deployment as the ground element for the 31st Marine Expeditionary Unit had been cancelled.
-Instead the battalion would be deploying to OPERATION ENDURING FREEDOM in Afghanistan, where it would replace 3rd Battalion 6th Marines in Regional Command (RC) East.
+In mid-July 2004, 3rd Battalion was in the final stages of Exercise Rim of the Pacific when battalion commander Lieutenant Colonel (LtCol) Norm Cooling received word that the battalion’s planned deployment as the ground element for the 31st Marine Expeditionary Unit had been cancelled.
+Instead the battalion would be deploying to Operation ENDURING FREEDOM in Afghanistan, where it would replace 3rd Battalion 6th Marines (3/6) in Regional Command (RC) East.
 With just three months to prepare, and no standard training program for Afghanistan deployments, the battalion staff hastily drew up a new pre-deployment training program (PTP) with higher headquarters.
 A group led by Major Patrick Beckett left for Afghanistan on 12 August to conduct a Pre-Deployment Site Survey, and brought back valuable information to augment the battalion’s training program.
 The month of August saw the battalion rapidly adding new gear and training requirements.
 M-16A2’s were upgrade to M-16A4’s and M4 Carbines.
 Marines were given a crash-course in Dari, the official language of Afghanistan, although it would later turn out that most Afghans in the area spoke Pashto.
 Most importantly 80 new Marines joined the battalion, which had started the month at only 65 percent deployable strength.
 Some of them them arrived in the middle of the Combined Arms Exercise at Twentynine Palms, fresh out of infantry school.

 Between August 20 and August 27, the battalion made their way to Twentynine Palms, California for the pre-deployment Revised Combined Arms Exercise (RCAX).
 There they joined the final supporting attachment sections they would take to Afghanistan as Task Force Trinity.
 At Twentynine Palms, the battalion broke down into companies, platoons, and even squads for a combination of live-fire training, as well as specialized counterinsurgency training in San Diego.
 On September 20, the battalion traded the hot Mojave desert for the cool mountains of the Sierra Nevada at the Bridgeport Mountain Warfare Training Center.
 Compressing a normal 2-3 week schedule into just ten days, the Marines conducted multiple long-range patrols, which culminated in a 14 kilometer battalion hike through the mountains.
-At the beginning of October, 3/3 returned to Hawaii for two weeks of final deployment preparations, followed by a well-deserved two weeks of leave for the Marines and sailors.
+At the beginning of October, 3rd Battalion returned to Hawaii for two weeks of final deployment preparations, followed by a well-deserved two weeks of leave for the Marines and sailors.
 They were now ready for Afghanistan.

 Lieutenant Colonel Norm Cooling